 2) Franz Ferdinand Hostel Sarajevo

 This hostel can be best described as a Museum Hostel.
 The owners of Franz Ferdinand created a unique hostel (involving young designers and architects from Bosnia) that tells the story of Archduke Franz Ferdinand whose assassination put Sarajevo on the world map for the very first time.
 People love to stay here just to learn the history of the archduke.
 All rooms, privates or dorms have been named after people that participated in the assassination plus the walls of reach room have some interesting facts and trivia.
-Beside the history and unique comfortable rooms hostel offers guests theme nights, pub-crawls and sightseeing tours.
+Beside the history and unique comfortable rooms, the hostel offers guests theme nights, pub-crawls and sightseeing tours.
 Staff are friendly and keen to promote their city and share its beauty with their guests.
 Dorms run from €9.90, doubles from €32.

 3) Fusion Hotel and Hostel Prague